Alexander Gammerman

 More information are discussed here.

-My research interest lies in machine learning and pattern recognition.
-In particular, the latest work has been in the development of conformal predictors: a set of novel machine learning techniques that guarantee the validity of prediction.
+My research interest lies in application of Algorithmic Randomness Theory to machine learning.
+In particular, the latest work has been in the development of conformal predictors: a set of novel machine learning techniques that guarantee validity of prediction.

 Applications

-Areas in which our techniques have been applied include IT industry, medicine, pharmaceuitcal companies, forensic science, genomics, environment and finance.
+Areas in which our techniques have been applied include medical diagnosis, forensic science, genomics, environment and finance.

 Exascale Compound Activity Prediction Engines Proteomic Analysis